delta1512/GRC-Wallet-Bot/README.md

 * A record in the DB with the userID `'FAUCET'` and a preset GRC address

+* A record in the DB with the userID `'RAIN'` and a preset GRC address

 ## Database Setup

 The following is an example SQL script for creating a table that is compatible with the bot: